Black Friday Sale

 Juice Feasting Equipment

-I’ll be using a Green Power Juicer (comparable to the Green Star), which I purchased during the summer.
+I’ll be using a Green Power Juicer (similar to the Green Star), which I purchased during the summer.
 It’s a twin-gear juicer that won’t heat the juice.
 It also runs the juice through a magnetic field, which is supposed to increase the bioavailability of the minerals.
 This juicer produces very high quality juice, but it isn’t as fast and convenient as a less expensive centrifugal juicer.
 It works very well with greens though, so I expect it will meet my needs for this juice feast.
 I also have a centrifugal juicer I can use as a backup if needed.

 To prepare for this juice feast, I’ve been making a variety of different green juices during the past few months.
 I enjoy making juices with lots of different ingredients, and I’ve even begun to crave them.
 One of my favorites is carrot-celery-cucumber-kale-spinach-parsley-dandelion-lime-ginger.